 When you accept the principle that happiness is an inside job, you develop agency.
 In order to further expand the learned optimism in you, you should think of helping those in need.
 Volunteering and contributing will be vastly beneficial and make you realise two things:

-Firstly, there are so many people out there who are struggling far more than you, but they keep fighting.
+1. There are many people out there who are struggling far more than you, but they keep fighting.
 This will make it even easier to notice how fortunate you are.

-3. Challenging and addressing the utility of your negative thoughts and beliefs
+3. Challenging the utility of your negative thoughts

 We are all heavily burdened by our automatic negative thoughts.
 We rarely even notice them, but they dictate how we feel about life.
 So, do the work.
 Observe your immediate reactions to stressors.
 Then, challenge them.